mvdamme/dbview_cti/README.md

 end
 ```

+There are two things to note in this migration:

+1. The table references the table used for the parent class (vehicles in this case)
-`cti_create_view(class_name)` creates the necessary database view and triggers, and tells ActiveRecord to use the database view instead of the motor_vehicles table.
+2. We call `cti_create_view(class_name)` to create the necessary database view and triggers, and to tell ActiveRecord to use the database view instead of the motor_vehicles table.

-The migrations for Car and MotorCycle are very similar:
+The migrations for Car and MotorCycle are very similar (i.e. they reference the parent table and call cti_create_view):

 ```ruby
 class CreateCars < ActiveRecord::Migration